All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 • Disrupts the skin barrier

 Some older GHRPs, like GHRP-6 and hexarelin, can raise cortisol levels, potentially undermining their skin health benefits.
-Ipamorelin avoids this pitfall entirely, making it the preferred choice for individuals interested in GH optimization for skin-related goals .
+Ipamorelin avoids this pitfall entirely, making it the preferred choice for individuals interested in GH improvement for skin-related goals .

 What the Research Shows